seekhealing/seekhealing.github.io/_sections/webinar-events/obt/2020-12-05-09-00-connection-with-self-gentle-flow-yoga-and-meditation.md

       children.
     link: www.laurajuarez.com
 event-type: interactive
-day: 1
+day: 2
 date: 2020-12-05
-start-time: 9:00 AM
+start-time: 09:00
-end-time: 10:00 AM
+end-time: 10:00
 link: https://us02web.zoom.us/j/5097184720
 ---
 Join Beth Morris (E-RYT 500) of Pure Potential for morning Yoga practice and guided meditation.
 The session will have an asana practice accessible to all levels of Yogis along with a loving kindness guided meditation to start your day off with heart full and body limber.